Bumble Bee Vs Honey Bee Vs Wasp

 Wasp

 Wasp is a flying insect of the order Hymenoptera capable of stinging its prey.
-They have smooth stinger which they can repeatedly use.
+They have a smooth stinger that they can repeatedly use.
 Wasps are both social and solitary.

 Yellow Jackets and hornets are the most commonly known wasps.
 These are mostly social who live in a colony with a queen and a lot of workers.

 Wasp has a lot of species that are solitary in nature.
 They don’t live in a colony and live independently.
-Wasp are not capable of producing honey.
+Wasps are not capable of producing honey.

 What Are The Differences Among Bumblebees, Honey Bees, and Wasp